 a specialist nurse and possibly other healthcare professionals, such as a physiotherapist or dietitian.

-If you have raised intracranial pressure it's important it's reduced before treatment begins.
+If you have raised intracranial pressure it's important to reduce it before treatment begins.
 Steroid drugs may be given to reduce swelling around the tumour.
 If you have raised intracranial pressure because of a build-up of CSF, a tube (shunt) may have to be inserted into the brain to drain off the excess fluid.
 Alternatively, a minor operation called a third ventriculostomy can create a new drainage channel.

 Before you have any treatment, your doctor will give you full information about its aims and what it involves.
 They will ask you to sign a form saying that you give your permission (consent) for the hospital staff to give you the treatment.